roeszler/kapthol/README.md

 #### Unsolved Bugs

-- Use JavaScript to make relative nav bar section appear active on page id selection.
-Ie #contact us selection, should make contact in nav bar be underlined.
+- Once I have progressed in the learning modules, I plan to use JavaScript to make relative nav bar section appear active on page id selection.
+For example: the 'contact us' (/index.html#contact) selection, should make contact underline in nav bar when selected, even though it is on the same index.html page.

 ### Validator Testing